jessesadler/instructor-training/episodes/01-welcome.md

 to become a certified Carpentries Instructor.
 Our expectations of certified Instructors is that they:

-- be familiar with and understand **how to apply research-based teaching principles**, especially as they apply to The Carpentries audience.
+- be familiar with and understand **how to apply research-based teaching principles**, especially as they apply to adult learners.
 - understand the **importance of a respectful and inclusive classroom environment**; commit to creating such an environment; and be able to identify and implement The Carpentries policies and general practices to accomplish this.
 - **practice and develop skills** in the teaching methods used in The Carpentries workshops.
 - learn enough about The Carpentries organisation to **know where to go for help**, how to start organizing a workshop, and how to get involved with community activities.